Tulip vase Rijksmuseum Blue white

 Espresso set Delft blue

-Cushion cover "Lay down" by Gerard van Spaendonk
+Cushion cover "Yellow tulip" by Gerard van Spaendonk

 Coasters "Mondriaan"